 Diesel generators, when not used continuously as a primary source of power (for example as a standby generator for backup needs) require less maintenance when compared to their natural gas counterparts.
 A large part of this reason is due to the fact that diesel generators do not have spark plugs for spark-ignition, which reduces the frequency of maintenance intervals.

-Diesel generators these days overall lower maintenance costs when compared to older diesel generator units and natural gas generators.
+Diesel generators these days have overall lower maintenance costs when compared to older diesel generator units and natural gas generators.
 As we’ve stated, diesel generators are built tough.
 They’re meant to be sturdy and extremely resilient, which allows these units to withstand rigorous applications of high compression use.
 Diesel units also run cooler than natural gas units, which allow diesel generators to enjoy greater longevity and overall lifespan.

 Key Disadvantages of Diesel Generators

 While on paper – diesel generators seem like a great choice when selecting a backup generator, though they are not without their downsides.